Michaeljurado42/subtitle-increment/Readme.md

 new_subtitle.srt

 ## Quirks
 * Program assumes utf-8 encoding.
+(If you get an encoding error just copy the contents into another newly generated plain text file)
 * No Unit Tests since code is brutally simple